leshicodes/SousVid/README.md

 - All ingredients and instructions are fully populated via `POST /api/recipes/create/html-or-json`
 - The source video URL is saved in Mealie's **"Original URL"** field (`org_url`)
 - The URL is also appended to the recipe description as a fallback
+- The best representative frame showing the completed dish is automatically chosen by the multimodal LLM, center-cropped to a square (if portrait), optimized for web viewing, and uploaded to the recipe via `PUT /api/recipes/{slug}/image`

 ### Health check